MartinEesmaa/VVCEasy/MPV.md

 AppImage needs required fuse installed on your Linux distribution.

 Some Linux distributions may not work for AppImage, which may result segmentation fault.
-Builed & tested on Ubuntu 22.04.2.
+Builded & tested on Ubuntu 22.04.2.

 ### Tips